-A new range of emotional wearable tech are coming that not only record your physical activity but continually assess your emotional state:
+A new range of emotional wearable tech is coming that not only record your physical activity but continually assess your emotional state:

 Spire – a small stone that clips onto your pants or bra and syncs with a phone app – stands out for attending to the mind as much as the body.
 Being, a watch-like mindfulness device from the Asian company Zensoriumin, also tracks mood using a sensor that measures heart rate variability and blood pressure.

-There’s others in this space, including the Muse Brain Sensing Headband which I’ve been using – that actually measure your brain activity to help you focus and relax.
+There are others in this space, including the Muse Brain Sensing Headband, which I’ve been using – that actually measure your brain activity to help you focus and relax.
 But unlike Spire and Being, Muse is not a device you’ll be wearing all day long.

 You’re a Little Tense Today

-According to the American Psychological Association, our stress levels have been trending downward (the economy was doing us in a few years back) but they’re still too high and we don’t manage stress well.
-Worse still, we’re not even all that aware of it.
+According to the American Psychological Association, our stress levels have been trending downward (the economy was doing us in a few years back), but they’re still too high, and we don’t manage stress well.
+Worse yet, we’re not even all that aware of it.
 And while you could take the APA’s online Stress Smarts Quiz, you’re not going to do that while driving (I hope) or while getting ready for a meeting.

 An online quiz?
 In a world of wearable tech, that’s so old school.